wilson-matt/BT-CC-interactions/README.md

 # BT-CC-interactions
- Data for: Competitive feeding dynamics and aggression of brook trout and creek chub under shifting thermal regimes
+ Data repository for: Colby et al. Competitive feeding dynamics and aggression of brook trout and creek chub under shifting thermal regimes.
+In review at Oikos.